School of Nursing

 Between 1908 and 1929, Bushnell University constructed and operated the Pacific Christian Hospital—known today as PeaceHealth Sacred Heart Medical Center.

 Sigma Nursing Honor Society

 Sigma Theta Tau International Honor Society of Nursing, today known as Sigma, was founded in 1922 by six nurses at the Indiana University Training School for Nurses, which is now the Indiana University School of Nursing, in Indianapolis, Indiana, USA.
 The founders chose the name from the Greek words storgé, thárros, and timé, meaning love, courage, and honor.

 Alpha Alpha Tau, Bushnell University School of Nursing’s chapter of Sigma invites undergraduate and graduate nursing students demonstrating academic excellence in their nursing courses and registered nurses exhibiting exceptional achievements in nursing scholarship, leadership, service, or practice to join Sigma.

-Completed applications can be emailed to Sheryl Caddy at firstname.lastname@example.org.
+Completed applications can be emailed to Karla Larson at email@example.com.

 Approved States for Practice Experiences

 Bushnell University is a member of the National Council for State Authorization Reciprocity Agreements (NC-SARA).
-Students enrolled in one of the University’s online nursing programs who reside in an approved state are eligible to complete practice experiences in that state.
-All other students who reside outside of Oregon should contact the Bushnell Office of Admissions at 541-684-7343 or email@example.com for more information prior to enrollment in an online nursing program.
+Students who reside outside of Oregon should contact the Bushnell Office of Admissions at 541-684-7343 or firstname.lastname@example.org for more information prior to enrollment in an online nursing program.